 - Failure to warn of dangerous conditions including under-currents and significant depth drop-offs

-If a public beach lacks properly trained lifeguards it can result in drowning if a swimmer suffers an injury and is unable to make it to shore.
+The lack of appropriately trained lifeguards at the beach can result in drowning if a swimmer suffers an injury and is unable to make it to shore.
 Lifeguards are also able to save lives if beachgoers happen to be hurt on land as well and are a vital part of beach safety.
-In many of the cases involving beach accidents, the incident could have been avoided if a life guard was present.
+In many of the cases involving beach accidents, the incident could have been avoided if a lifeguard was present.

 Your Legal Rights After A Beach Drowning or Injury